martonel/loop_game/README.md

 # loop_game
-this is a test for myself to upload my Unity game to github.
-This is a changed text.
+I made this game for my sister birthday.